mohamed-elsaka/rapidleech-mass_rename/README.md

 To Do:
-( ) Add --filename option to audl.php links to allow auto-renaming of files e.g https://site.com/randomfilename --filename "file1"

 ( ) Add choose playlist option for youtube upload

 ( ) Add auto-upload option to YouTube

+(+) Add --filename option to audl.php links to allow auto-renaming of files (Work only when "Run Server-side" is checked)

+ e.g https://site.com/randomfilename --filename "file1"

 ==> For Support Related Rapidleech Visit - www.rapidleech.com